Top 10 universities in the UK for law degrees 2024

 UCL was the first university in the UK to have a faculty of common law.
 It was also the first university to offer degrees in English law rather than civil law.

 UCL Law offers three courses: undergraduate, master of laws (LLM) and the MPhil/PhD programme.
 Alongside the three-year undergraduate degree, specialisms include the opportunity to transfer to the four-year joint LLB/JD degree, where students spend years three and four at the University of Columbia in New York.
-Alternatively, they can join the law with another legal system LLB, where students spend their third year at the UNSW Sydney, the University of Hong Kong or the National University of Singapore.
+Alternatively, they can join the law with another legal system LLB, where students spend their third year at the National University of Singapore.

 The LLM can be studied part- or full-time; its wide range of modules includes company law, decolonising law, international trade law and religion, state and law, among many others.
 There is also a range of specialist degree programmes which result in an LLM in a specialised area.
 These include maritime law, public law, and international banking and finance law.